-One concern regarding adolescent immunisation is a rare side effect of inflammation of the heart muscle (myocarditis) or membrane surrounding the heart (pericarditis) that has been observed after receipt of the second dose of BNT162b2, especially in young men.(3) Mixed schedules with alternative vaccines used for the second dose, or using half doses of COVID-19 vaccines, could be an alternative that allows protection against COVID-19 while avoiding a second full dose of BNT162b2, and could also help deploy existing stocks of vaccine as effectively as possible.
+One concern regarding adolescent immunisation is a rare side effect of inflammation of the heart muscle (myocarditis) or membrane surrounding the heart (pericarditis) that has been observed after receipt of the second dose of BNT162b2, especially in young men.(3) Mixed schedules with alternative vaccines used for the second dose, or using fractionaldoses of COVID-19 vaccines, could be an alternative that allows protection against COVID-19 while avoiding a second full dose of BNT162b2, and could also help deploy existing stocks of vaccine as effectively as possible.

-Accordingly, this study will determine the side effect profile, and the immune responses, following schedules using BNT162b2 as a first dose, and a second dose administered from 8 weeks later of either BNT162b2 (full or one third dose) Moderna COVID-19 vaccine (half dose), or NVXCoV2373 (full dose).
+Accordingly, this study will determine the side effect profile, and the immune responses of heterologous and/or fractional COVID-19 vaccination schedules in adolescents, using BNT162b2 as a first dose, and a second dose administered from 8 weeks later of either BNT162b2 (full or one third dose) or NVXCoV2373 (full dose).